-- Eating a least five portions of fruit and vegetables a day.
+- Eat at least five portions of fruit and vegetables a day.

-- Basing meals on potatoes, bread, rice, pasta and other starchy carbohydrates - using wholegrain when possible.
+- Base meals on potatoes, bread, rice, pasta and other starchy carbohydrates - using whole grain when possible.

-- Having some dairy or dairy alternatives such as yogurts – choosing lower-fat and lower-sugar options.
+- Include some dairy or dairy alternatives such as plant-based milk and yoghurt.
+Look for products without added sugar.

-- Eating some beans, pulses, fish, eggs, meat and other proteins - aiming for at least two portions of oily fish every week.
+- Eat some beans, pulses, fish, eggs, meat and other proteins - aiming for at least two portions of oily fish every week.

-- Having unsaturated oils and spreads in small amounts – such as vegetable and sunflower oil.
+- Have unsaturated oils and spreads, such as vegetable and sunflower oil, in small amounts.

 Alongside these options, you should also ensure that you drink plenty of fluids.
-Ideally you should be drinking water, lower-fat milks and low sugar or sugar free drinks including tea and coffee.
-The government recommend that we drink 6-8 cups/glasses a day.
+Ideally, you should be drinking water, milk and low-sugar or sugar-free drinks including tea and coffee.
+The NHS recommends that we drink 6-8 cups/glasses a day.

 Many adults aged 65 and over spend, on average, 10 hours or more each day sitting or lying down, making them the most sedentary age group.

-This inactivity is causing huge problems, with higher rates of falls, obesity, heart disease, and early death compared with the general population.
-With this in mind, now is the perfect time to take up a new sport or to start visiting the gym and leisure centre.
+This inactivity can cause or exacerbate health problems, leading to higher rates of falls, obesity, heart disease, and early death compared with the general population.
+With this in mind, it's never too late to take up a new sport or to start visiting the gym and leisure centre.

-It is suggested that we take part in at least 150 minutes of moderate activity every week, which can be achieved by doing just 30 minutes on at least five days a week, you can easily meet your target.
-Examples of moderate activity include water aerobics, walking, ballroom and line dancing and playing doubles tennis.
+The NHS suggests that all adults take part in at least 150 minutes of moderate activity every week.
+This might sound like a lot, but by doing just 30 minutes on at least five days a week, you can easily meet your target.
+Examples of moderate activity include walking, cycling, dancing and playing doubles tennis.
 But remember: any physical activity is better than nothing.

 Alongside your moderate activity, you should also try to take part in some muscle-building activities.
-This can include weight training at the gym, resistance exercises such as push-ups and sit-ups, yoga and heavy gardening.
+This can include weight training, resistance exercises such as push-ups and sit-ups, yoga, and heavy gardening.
 It can even be something as simple as carrying heavy shopping bags.
-Alongside your fitness regime you should try to ensure that you spend less time sitting down.
+Alongside your fitness regime, you should try not to spend too much time sitting down.
 A good rule of thumb is to stand up and move around at least once an hour.
 It could be as simple as getting up to make a cup of tea or go to the bathroom.

-Everybody knows that smoking is a terrible habit, one that has huge implications on your health.
-Healthy living just isn't possible if you smoke as it can cause you and those around you to suffer from various long-term medical conditions.
+Everybody knows that smoking is a dangerous habit, which poses huge risks to your health.
+Healthy living just isn't possible if you smoke.
+It puts you and those around you at risk of several long-term medical conditions.
 Did you know that smoking can cause at least 14 different types of cancer?

 In fact, smoking causes around 70% of all cases of lung cancer.
-What's more, around 96,000 people die each year in the UK from a medical condition which has been caused by smoking.
-Around half of all regular smokers will eventually be killed by their addiction.
-Stats from the NHS show that there were around 474,000 hospital admissions attributable to smoking from 2019/20.
+What's more, around 96,000 people die each year in the UK from a medical condition that has been caused by smoking.
+Furthermore, the World Health Organisation reports that tobacco kills up to half of its users.
+The latest stats from the NHS show that there were more than 500,000 hospital admissions attributable to smoking from 2019/20.
 These statistics are certainly shocking, but there's more.

 Other negatives of smoking include:

 - Cost - Smoking isn't cheap.
 A packet of cigarettes has nearly doubled in price over the last 10 years.
-Just imagine what you could do with that spare cash.
+Just imagine what you could do with all that spare cash!

-- Appearances - Smoking can lead to yellow nails, stained teeth and it can also leave a lingering smell of smoke on all of your clothes.
+- Appearances - Smoking can lead to yellow nails and stained teeth.
+It can also leave a lingering smell of smoke on all of your clothes.

 - No Taste - Smoking covers your mouth and nose with toxic chemicals, making it hard to enjoy the taste and smell of your favourite foods.

-It's never too late to quit either, as the body begins to benefit almost immediately.
-After only 48 hours your body will have removed any carbon monoxide from your system and your lungs will have begun to clear out mucus and other debris.
+It's never too late to quit smoking.
+The body begins to benefit almost immediately.
+After only 48 hours, your body will have removed any carbon monoxide from your system and your lungs will have begun to clear out mucus and other debris.
 A year after quitting, your risk of heart disease will have halved compared to somebody still smoking.

-Drinking excessive amounts of alcohol also puts your body under a lot of pressure, and can lead to medical conditions such as liver disease, diabetes and cancers of the mouth, throat and bowel.
+Drinking excessive amounts of alcohol is another barrier to healthy living.
+It can lead to medical conditions such as liver disease, diabetes and cancers of the mouth, throat and bowel.
 Alcohol can also have a huge impact on your personal and professional life if things get out of control.

 - Six pints of 4% beer.